Tintazul/bible-taxonomy/README.md

 Installation
 ------------

-1. Upload `bible-taxonomy` folder to the `/wp-content/plugins/` directory
+1. Upload the `bible-taxonomy` folder to the `/wp-content/plugins/` directory
 1. Activate the plugin through the ‘Plugins’ menu in WordPress
 1. Go to _Posts > Bible Taxonomy_ to configure it if necessary